 - b.
+SEP Plans.
+Under an SEP plan that meets the requirements of section 408(k) of the Code, your employer may make contributions to your IRA.
+Your employer is required to provide you with information that describes the terms of your employer's SEP plan. - c.
 Gift Tax.
 Transfer of your IRA assets to a named Beneficiary or Beneficiaries made during your life and at your request may be subject to federal gift tax under section 2501 of the Code.
-However, the naming of a Beneficiary or Beneficiaries generally will not subject you to gift tax liability. - c.
+However, the naming of a Beneficiary or Beneficiaries generally will not subject you to gift tax liability. - d.
 Estate Tax.
 Generally, for federal estate tax purposes, amounts held in your IRA are included in your gross estate when you die.
 However, if your spouse is your Beneficiary, the IRA may qualify for the marital deduction.
-Consult your tax and/or legal advisors for specific guidance.
+Consult your tax and/or legal advisors for specific guidance. - e.

-- d.
 No Special Tax Treatment.
-IRA distributions are not eligible for capital gains treatment or lump-sum income averaging. - e.
+IRA distributions are not eligible for capital gains treatment or lump-sum income averaging. - f.
 Federal Income Tax Withholding.
-Any withdrawal from your SIMPLE IRA, except a direct transfer to another IRA or a direct rollover to a qualified plan, may be subject to federal income tax withholding.
-You may, however, elect not to have withholding apply to your SIMPLE IRA withdrawal.
+Any withdrawal from your IRA, except a direct transfer to another IRA, a direct rollover to a qualified plan or a recharacterization, may be subject to federal income tax withholding.
+You may, however, elect not to have withholding apply to your IRA withdrawal.
 If withholding is applied to your withdrawal, no less than 10% of the amount withdrawn must be withheld for federal income tax purposes.
-Special federal income tax withholding rules may apply if the distribution is sent outside of the United States. - f.
+Special federal income tax withholding rules may apply if the distribution is sent outside of the United States. - g.
 Prohibited Transactions.
-If you (or, following your death, Beneficiaries) engage in a "prohibited transaction" with your SIMPLE IRA, the IRA will be disqualified and the entire balance in your IRA will be treated as a distribution.
-If you are under age 591⁄2, the early distribution penalty tax may apply.
+If you (or, following your death, Beneficiaries) engage in a "prohibited transaction" with your IRA, the IRA will be disqualified and the entire balance in your IRA will be treated as a distribution.
+If you are under age 591⁄2, the 10% early distribution penalty tax may apply.
 Prohibited transactions are defined in Internal Revenue Code section 4975.
-Examples include borrowing money from the IRA, selling property to the IRA, receiving unreasonable compensation for managing the IRA, or buying property with IRA funds for your personal use. - g.
+Examples include borrowing money from the IRA, selling property to the IRA, receiving unreasonable compensation for managing the IRA, or buying property with IRA funds for your personal use. - h.
 Pledging IRA.
-If you pledge any portion of your SIMPLE IRA as collateral for a personal loan, the amount so pledged will be treated as a distribution.
-If you are under age 591⁄2, the amount pledged may also be subject to the early distribution penalty tax. - h.
+If you pledge any portion of your IRA as collateral for a personal loan, the amount so pledged will be treated as a distribution.
+If you are under age 591⁄2, the amount pledged may also be subject to the 10% early distribution penalty tax. - i.
 Itemized Deductions.
 You can no longer claim any miscellaneous itemized deductions on your individual income tax return.
 Miscellaneous itemized deductions are those deductions that would have been subject to the 2% of adjusted gross income limitation.
-This impacts the ability to deduct SIMPLE IRA losses on a total distribution and the source(s) of your payment for certain expenses, such as management fees, related to your SIMPLE IRA. - i.
+This impacts the ability to deduct IRA losses on a total distribution and the source(s) of your payment for certain expenses, such as management fees, related to your IRA.

+j.
 CARES Act.
-The CARES Act may have affected certain otherwise applicable terms set forth in this Agreement, including the waiver of RMDs in 2020, the ability of certain COVID-related distributions to be exempted from the early withdrawal penalty and to be recontributed to your SIMPLE IRA over a three-year period, and that certain previously inherited SIMPLE IRAs which were otherwise required to be distributed over five years do not need to count 2020 in such five year period.
-Consult your tax and/or legal advisors for specific guidance on which CARES Act provisions may have applied, or continue to apply, to your SIMPLE IRA.
+The CARES Act may have affected certain otherwise applicable terms set forth in this Agreement, including the waiver of RMDs in 2020, the ability of certain COVID-related distributions to be exempted from the 10% early withdrawal penalty and to be recontributed to your IRA over a three-year period, and that certain previously inherited IRAs which were otherwise required to be distributed over five years do not need to count 2020 in such five year period.
+Consult your tax and/or legal advisors for specific guidance on which CARES Act provisions may have applied, or continue to apply, to your IRA.

-6. Other
+5. Other